queue-bit/go-pubsite/README.md

 Example:
 ```
 ---
 title:        "A sample title"
-excerpt: "Excerpt I want to display between the breadcrumbs and the TOC"
+intro:        "Excerpt I want to display between the breadcrumbs and the TOC"
-tags: "future use tags"
+tags:         "Comma separated list of tags, used in OpenGraph metadata on the site"
+ogtype:       "OpenGraph type for the page"
+author:       "Author for the page, used in OpenGraph metadata"
+description:  "Description for the page, used in metadata and OpenGraph metadata"
+date:         "Publish date for the page, used in OpenGraph metadata"
+ogimage:      "OpenGraph image for the page, used in OpenGraph metadata"
 ---
 ```